 - When students arrive at Rosehill College, they are given a Placement Skills Assessment Test and an interview to determine their English proficiency and are then placed in a class best suited to their English level and study plans.

 - General Intensive English is designed to give students the opportunity for the rapid progress of the English language.

-- There are 4 hours face-to-face daily English lessons including electives taught from Elementary, Pre-Intermediate, Intermediate, Upper-Intermediate.
+- There are 20 hours a week English lessons including electives taught from Elementary, Pre-Intermediate, Intermediate, Upper-Intermediate.

 - Please refer to the contents for each level if you plan to undertake General English

 You will learn basic vocabulary, simple verb tenses, common phrases, conversational techniques, pronunciation tips, the phonetic and English alphabet and confidence in your language.